 If you’d like to read more about this, here is a chapter written by Danny in 2000 for the book Fragments edited by Bronwyn Dalley and Bronwyn Labrum.
 This chapter discusses a range of customary devices which, it might be argued, help us to understand how Māori compile – and retain – their memories and histories.
 Just click here – nature of Māori history .

-Land is also an important frame of reference through which Māori might view the past – the land, and what happened on the land, such as warfare.
+Land is also an important frame of reference through which Māori might view the past, especially by looking at what happened on the land, such as warfare.

-Some years ago, Danny wrote a chapter in this book, arguing how Māori views of the past (history) were in extricably ‘bound to the land’.
+Some years ago, Danny wrote a chapter in Environmental Histories of Māori (see below right), arguing how Māori views of the past (history) were in extricably ‘bound to the land’.
 In order to illustrate this point, Danny anchored his arguments, so to speak, in the Māori customary estate of his home area, which is Taranaki.

 If Māori are to mount these kinds of arguments, he argues, then Māori must write of their own home areas, bring their own traditions and histories to bear on their work.

 The chapter is ‘Bound to the Land: Māori Retention and Assertion of Land and Identity’, pp. 246 – 260.

-You can read the chapter by clicking here – Bound to the Land.
-The chapter argues that Māori history is essentially framed by cultural factors, one of which of course – perhaps the most import – is the land.
+The chapter then is reproduced here – Bound to the Land.
+The chapter argues that Māori history is essentially framed by cultural factors, one of which of course – perhaps the most important – is the land.